JeanCollas/OpenStack.NetSwiftClient/README.md

 It has been developed to address the lack of .Net client for the OVH object storage service.

+## Contribution

+Feel free to pull request, the client is not exhaustive and will get new features.

 ## ASP.NET Core demo project

 Just launch the project, on first start, the site should ask for your authentication endpoint and credentials.